Kite fishing: Rods, reels and bait

 The kites are launched and retrieved on reels, occasionally electric.
 The rods that the kites are mounted on are super short rods with only one or two line guides on it.
 Line clips are then attached to the kite line and assigned a rod and reel.
 An experienced crew can get up to three lines on one kite.
 To the end of each leader is attached a neon Styrofoam marker to know which line is hooked up.
 These leaders are normally anywhere from 50 to 80 pound test and are about 15 feet long.
 Occasionally you may have to throw on a wire leader if the Wahoo or King Fish are biting.

 The reels used for the tackle are usually high-capacity, open-face bait casting reels.
 When kite fishing you want your bait still alive so it can move along the surface and make splashes.
 As bait, many kite fishermen use a fish called a goggle-eye as live bait.
 The problem with these fish is that they are nocturnal and are caught off of the reef at night so they are hard to catch yourself but can be bought.
 More commonly used are Spanish Sardines, Cigar Minnows, Pilchards, and Blue Runners.
 Circle hooks are becoming very popular because they do very little damage to large fish.
 To live bait a fish you must run a wire with a hook on one end and a loop on the other and run it up the bait's back until it sticks out right before the dorsal fin.
 Then take the leader with a hook attached to that and put it through the loop on the wire and attach it and hook it through the fishes nose.
 This way the fish can still swim freely.
 With four to six bait fish skimming along the surface your boat is almost guaranteed to get a hook up.

 When the fish does finally bite the hook and run with it the line it comes out of the clip on the main kite line and is only on the tackle rod.
 Once you have landed the fish you have shown that the kite fishing technique is one that works, and works well.

+Flying fish baits and lures are best presented using kites because the upwards pull of the kite allows the flying fish lure to skip into the air like a real flying fish.
+This seems to be very attractive to tuna and other big game fish.